libp2p/specs/kad-dht/README.md

 i.e., content that the original provider does not wish to make available anymore.

 The following two parameters help cover both of these cases.

 1. **Provider Record Republish Interval:** The content provider needs to make sure that the nodes chosen to store the provider record are still online when clients ask for the record.
 In order to guarantee this, while taking into account the peer churn, content providers republish the records they want to provide.
 Choosing the particular value for the Republish interval is network-specific and depends on several parameters, such as peer reliability and churn.

-For the IPFS network it is currently set to 22 hours.
+   - For the IPFS network it is currently set to **22 hours**.

 2. **Provider Record Expiration Interval:** The network needs to provide content that content providers are still interested in providing.
 In other words, nodes should not keep records for content that content providers have stopped providing (aka stale records).
 In order to guarantee this, provider records should _expire_ after some interval, i.e., nodes should stop serving those records, unless the content provider has republished the provider record.
 Again, the specific setting depends on the characteristics of the network.

-In the IPFS DHT the Expiration Interval is set to 48hrs.
+   - In the IPFS DHT the Expiration Interval is set to **48 hours**.

 The values chosen for those parameters should be subject to continuous monitoring and investigation.
 Ultimately, the values of those parameters should balance